 President Trump called DeepSeek a "wake-up call."
 The world's 500 wealthiest people lost a combined $108 billion that day.
 And a 40-year-old former quantitative hedge fund manager named Liang Wenfeng became the most discussed figure in artificial intelligence overnight.

-This is the story of how DeepSeek went from a side project of a Chinese quant fund to the company that fundamentally altered the economics of the global AI industry.
-It covers the founder's background, the technical innovations that made it possible, the strategic choices that amplified its impact, and what it all means for the AI competition between China and the United States.
+This is the story of how DeepSeek went from a side project of a Chinese quant fund to the company that changed the way investors, engineers, and policy makers talk about AI economics.
+It covers the founder's background, the technical innovations that made the cost story plausible, the strategic choices that amplified its impact, and the limits of what DeepSeek does and does not prove.

 From Quant Trading to Frontier AI